Luton

-Luton was, for many years, widely known for hatmaking and also had a large Vauxhall Motors factory.
-Car production at the plant began in 1905 and continued until the plant's closure in 2002.
-Production of commercial vehicles continues and the head office of Vauxhall Motors was in the town for many years, but relocated in 2019 to the village of Chalton, Bedfordshire on the northern border of the Borough of Luton.
-Transport is provided by London Luton Airport, which opened in 1938 and is now one of Britain's major airports, with three railway stations also in the town.
+Luton was once known for hatmaking and became a centre for the British motor industry with the establishment of the Vauxhall Motors factory in 1905.
+Car production at the Luton plant continued until 2002.
+Thereafter, the site focused on commercial vehicle manufacturing which in turn came to an end in 2025.
+The head office of Vauxhall Motors is located in the village of Chalton, on the northern edge of the borough.
+London Luton Airport opened in 1938 and is now one of Britain's major airports, with three railway stations also in the town.
 The University of Bedfordshire was created from a merger with the University of Luton; two of its campuses are in Luton.
+Since 1997, Luton Borough Council has been a unitary authority, performing all local government functions in the borough.

 Luton Town Football Club, nicknamed the Hatters, due to the town's connection to hatmaking, has had several spells in the top flight of the English league as well as a Football League Cup triumph in 1988.
 They play at Kenilworth Road, their home since 1905; planning permission for a new larger stadium was approved in 2019.
 Luton International Carnival, the largest one-day carnival in Europe, is held on the day before the last Monday in May; the Saint Patrick's festival is held on the weekend nearest to Saint Patrick's Day as there is a large Irish community in Luton.
 The town also has a large Pakistani community which, along with the Irish, were attracted to employment at the Vauxhall car plant.
 Luton Hoo is an English country house, estate and Grade I listed building originally designed by Scottish architect Robert Adam but later transformed to the designs of Robert Smirke.

-Toponymy

-Luton's earliest recorded name is Lygea-Byrig, where Lygea means 'a river in an open field' and Byrig means 'a town'.
-The name shown as gradually converting to Luton over the centuries with Lvton being the used in the charter of Charles I.